JTSTAM02/tic-tac-toe/psuedocode.md

 -Major object is Game and holds within it players and their respective symbols,

 - Game object
+- createHeading
+- createTiles
-- createGameBoard
+- displaySymbols
 - displayPlayerTurn
-- restart
+- restartGame
 - checkForWin
 - checkForTie
-- displayWinner
-- checkArrayItems (.every)